baileySoobinPark/vv/reference/VerifyName Integration Steps/verifyname-testing-with-robotvasp/verifyname-testing-robot-vasp-deposit.md

       },
     ```

-    * The response including the result determined by the Robot VASP
+    * The Robot VASP returns the final verification result based on the values provided by your VASP.
-      * 어떻게 결과를 해석하는가는 VASP 에 따라 다르겠지만 Robot VASP 는 “verification\_results” 항목들 중 하나라도 MISMATCHED 가 있으면 “DENIED” 로 판단하고 있습니다.
+      * In the case of the Robot VASP, if any field in the verification\_results is MISMATCHED, it returns DENIED.
+Your VASP can test both successful and failed verification scenarios by adjusting the input values accordingly.

     ```json
       {